 Kidney, autoimmune as well as thyroid diseases may all set a woman up for a more complicated pregnancy.

-For many women who indeed have to cope up with a high-risk pregnancy, are placed under a greater microscopic observation when they are expecting.
+Many women who indeed have to cope with a high-risk pregnancy, are placed under a greater microscopic observation when they are expecting.

 Not only routine prenatal visits are recommended, but even tests are also conducted.
 If one has hypertension, one may need to see one’s doctor regularly for blood pressure readings for instance.